Our content is impartial, but funded in part by affiliate commissions (at no extra cost to our readers). Learn more.

 Using SEO tools like Moz and Semrush can represent a significant monthly investment, so it’s important to road test these products before committing.
 Fortunately, both products let you do this.

-With Moz, you can avail of a free 30 day trial.
+- With Moz, you can avail of a free 30 day trial, which is very generous by comparison to competing platforms.

-Semrush’s standard trial is shorter, lasting 7 days — but the company has recently made a double-length free trial available, which you can access (for a limited time only) using this special link.
+- Semrush’s standard trial is shorter, lasting 7 days — but the company has recently made a double-length free trial available to Style Factory readers, which you can access (for a limited time only) using this special link.

 Data sources for keyword research

-One thing that’s worth noting with regard to both Moz and Semrush is that all the data they provide for keyword research is, generally speaking, based on search results in Google.
-Unlike competitor Ahrefs, they don’t source data from other search engines like Bing, Yahoo, YouTube, Baidu or Amazon.
+One thing that’s worth noting with regard to both Moz and Semrush is that all the data they provide for keyword research is, generally speaking, based on Google search results.

 I say ‘generally speaking’ because when it comes to rank tracking, there are more options available from both platforms.